Boston police investigating second fatal shooting in Dorchester this week

 BOSTON (WHDH) - Boston police have launched another death investigation following a second fatal shooting in Dorchester this week.

-Officers responding to a report of a person shot in the area of 89 Woodrow Ave. just after 11 p.m.
-Thursday found a man suffering from a life-threatening gunshot wound, according to Boston police.
+Officers responding to a report of a person shot in the area of 89 Woodrow Ave. just after 11 p.m. on Thursday found a man suffering from a life-threatening gunshot wound, according to the Boston Police Department.

 The victim, whose name has not been released, was transported to a local hospital, where he was later pronounced dead.